Unlocking Creativity: Exploring the World of Web Fonts

 As the web evolved and design sophistication increased, the demand for more diverse and custom text styling grew.
 Enter the early 2000s, when web fonts began to emerge as a solution to this problem.

 Web fonts allowed designers to specify custom fonts that could be downloaded along with the website, providing greater control over the visual aesthetics.
+Among these, the geometric sans serif font stands out as a versatile and modern choice, suitable for both text and display contexts.

 A pivotal moment in the history of web fonts was the introduction of the @font-face rule in CSS.
 This rule enabled designers to specify custom fonts and have them downloaded with the website, making it possible to use a wide array of fonts on the web.
 Here you can try the @font-face rule: